shezouani/getcleandata_prj01/CodeBook.md

 ## Description
 The run_analysis.R script merges the given data sets located in the Dataset folder, makes few column transformations and computes a tidy data set with the mean measurement values per subject and per activity.

+* Merges the training and the test sets to create one data set.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
+* Uses descriptive activity names to name the activities in the data set
+* Appropriately labels the data set with descriptive variable names.
+* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 This code book describes the variables, the data, and transformations or work that have been performed by the run_analysis.R script to clean up the data and to create the tidy data.

 ## Data